 Phalaenopsis orchids enjoy a fairly warm climate.
 These orchids do best in intermediate to warm conditions, preferring daytime temperatures of 70°F to 80°F (21°C to 27°C), and nighttime temperatures of 60°F to 65°F (16°C to 18°C).
 Since this temperature range is similar to that of many homes, Phalaenopsis make for ideal house plants.

 Phalaenopsis thrive under high humidity and will benefit from humidity levels between 50% and 70%.
-This can be achieved at home with the use of a humidifier or a Humidity Tray and Grid.
+This can be achieved at home with the use of a humidifier or a humidity tray.
 Just make sure that the plant is not standing in water or the roots will rot.

 Phalaenopsis like to be kept fairly moist, with the media becoming only slightly damp between waterings.
 During warm dry weather, they may need to be watered 2 times a week.
 These orchids form wilted leaves, yellowed leaf tips, and rapid yellowing throughout the oldest base leaves, when not receiving enough water.
 If this happens, check the root system.
 Over-watering may have caused the roots to rot, thereby depriving the plant from absorbing water.
 If the roots are healthy, you are likely under-watering and should increase your watering schedule accordingly.